kaushik12/DataRescue_jkan/_datasets/housing-discrimination-in-the-rental-housing-market-against-people-who-are-deaf-and-people-who-use-wheelchairs-national-study-findings.md

 ---
 schema: data_rescue_project
-title: Housing Discrimination in the Rental Housing Market Against People Who Are Deaf and People Who Use Wheelchairs National Study Findings*
+title: Housing Discrimination in the Rental Housing Market Against People Who Are Deaf and People Who Use Wheelchairs: National Study Findings*
 organization: U.S. Department of Housing and Urban Development - Office of Policy Development and Research
 agency: Department of Housing and Urban Development
 websites: huduser.gov